Quiescent Big Bang formation in $2+1$ dimensions: Introduction

-where $\gamma$ is a homogeneous metric on $M$ and $c$ only depends on the genus of $M$ were shown to be nonlinearly stable in \cite{Faj17,Faj18}; see also \cite{Faj16} for an asymptotic analysis of isotropic solutions.
-In the negatively curved case, this corresponds to stability of the vacuum Milne solutions; see Remark \ref{rem:covering-bases}.
+where $\gamma$ is a homogeneous metric on $M$ and $c$ only depends on the genus of $M$ were shown to be nonlinearly stable in \cite{Faj17,Faj18}, see also \cite{Faj16} for an asymptotic analysis of isotropic solutions.
+In the negatively curved case, this corresponds to future stability of the vacuum Milne solutions; see Remark \ref{rem:covering-bases}.\\

-Toward the past, results had long been restricted to the homogeneous case in $2+1$ gravity (see \cite{Faj17m0}) or to $3+1$ gravity under strong symmetry assumptions (see \cite{Rein96, TR06} in surface, spherical and hyperbolic symmetry, as well as many results on Cosmic Censorship, including \cite{Wea04, DR06, DaRe16, Smu08, Smu11}).
-In recent joint work \cite{FU24} with David Fajman, we have shown the past stability of FLRW solutions to the Einstein scalar-field Vlasov system in $3+1$ dimensions, in which the scalar field dominates Vlasov matter and thus the spacetime asymptotics essentially fall in line with the Einstein scalar-field system discussed above.
-We note that the asymptotic equation of state satisfied by Vlasov matter matches precisely the critical threshold excluded in \cite{BO23}.
-This is reflected in the Vlasov distribution, which becomes highly anisotropic toward the Big Bang, both in \cite{FU24} and in Theorem \ref{thm:main} below.
+Toward the past, results had long been restricted to the homogeneous case in $(2+1)$ gravity (see \cite{Faj17m0}) or to $(3+1)$ gravity under strong symmetry assumptions (see \changereport{\cite{Rein96, TR06, Tch04} }in plane, spherical and hyperbolic symmetry, as well as many results on Cosmic Censorship, including \cite{Wea04, DR06, DaRe16, Smu08, Smu11}).
+In recent joint work \cite{FU25} with David Fajman, we have shown the past stability of FLRW solutions to the Einstein scalar-field Vlasov system in $(3+1)$ dimensions, in which the scalar field dominates Vlasov matter and thus the spacetime asymptotics essentially fall in line with the Einstein scalar-field system discussed above.
+We note that the asymptotic equation of state satisfied by Vlasov matter matches precisely the critical threshold excluded in \cite{BO24EESF}.
+This is reflected in the components of the Vlasov energy-momentum tensor only remaining close to their FLRW counterparts up to a leading order offset, which is caused by the interplay of metric degeneracies and momentum characteristics, both in \cite{FU25} and in Theorem \ref{thm:main-2+1} below.
+This effect is seen more strongly when viewing the Vlasov distribution on the mass shell, where they lead to anisotropic velocity concentration, see Remark \ref{rem:Vlasov-contra-2+1}. \changereport{Complementary to \cite{FU25}, it was shown in \cite{AHS25} that generalised Kasner spacetimes are also stable within the Einstein scalar-field Vlasov Maxwell system for $m=0$ if they are \enquote{strongly subcritical}, i.e., the Kasner exponents are in the range of stability studied in \cite{RodSpFou20} and, additionally, the spacetime is not so anisotropic such that non-trivial Vlasov matter would become asymptotically dominant.
+While the proof only applies to $d\geq 3$ and small, massless Vlasov perturbations, the fact that Vlasov matter remains compatible with quiescence for any reasonable degree of anisotropy suggests that the assumption of isotropy of the background in the present work can be relaxed.\\}